Shanksville, Pennsylvania

 Shanksville is a borough in Somerset County, Pennsylvania, United States.
 It has a population of 199 as of the 2020 U.S. census.
 It is part of the Somerset, Pennsylvania Micropolitan Statistical Area and is located 78 mi southeast of Pittsburgh and 226 mi west of Philadelphia.

-Shanksville garnered global attention during the September 11 attacks when United Airlines Flight 93, bound from Newark, New Jersey, for San Francisco, crashed in adjacent Stonycreek Township after its passengers rebelled against the flight's al-Qaeda terrorist hijackers.
+Shanksville garnered global attention during the September 11 attacks when United Airlines Flight 93, bound from Newark, New Jersey for San Francisco, crashed in adjacent Stonycreek Township after its passengers and crew members rebelled against the flight's al-Qaeda terrorist hijackers.
 It was the only one of the four hijacked planes that failed to reach the terrorists' intended target.